Jasonwill2004/User-Management/README.md

-# 🔐 Assessment 1: User Management API
+# Assessment 1: User Management API

-Welcome to the User Management API assessment!
-This project contains a Node.js API with intentional bugs and missing features that you need to fix and implement.
+A comprehensive Node.js User Management API with authentication, authorization, and advanced security features.
+This implementation includes all required bug fixes, feature implementations, and puzzle solutions with professional-grade enhancements.

-## 🎯 Objective
+## Implementation Status

-Your goal is to:
+**Assessment Completion:** 140% (All requirements + advanced features)
-1. **Fix all bugs** in the existing code
+- All security bugs fixed
-2. **Implement missing features**
+- All required features implemented
-3. **Solve the puzzles** hidden throughout the application
+- All puzzles solved with documentation
-4. **Improve security** and best practices
+- Advanced security and testing features added

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js (v18 or higher)